Kitware/mixtape/README.md

 python manage.py inference --help
 ```

-To see all available checkpoints visit http://localhost:8000/admin/core/checkpoint/.
+If you've already started the server with `docker compose up`, you can see all available checkpoints at http://localhost:8000/admin/core/checkpoint/.

 ### Ingest existing episode(s)